theuscarvalho/ahk-mikrotik-toolbox/README.md

 `-backup` - Automatically backs up all routers in the database using the commands found in /scripts/backup.txt

-'-backupDB' Automatically backs up the SQLite database to backups\DB
+`-backupDB` Automatically backs up the SQLite database to backups\DB

 `-firmware` - Automatically updates the RouterBoard firmware of each router in the database